-Bursaries will be available to career changers wishing to undertake a one year PGDE Initial Teacher Education (ITE) course in Scotland that leads to the award of registered teacher status in the hardest to fill STEM subjects.
-For applications to start a PGDE ITE course in August 2018 the eligible subjects will be Maths, Computing Science, Technical Education and Physics.
+Bursaries will be available to career changers wishing to undertake a one year Postgraduate Diploma in Education (PGDE) Initial Teacher Education (ITE) course in Scotland that leads to the award of registered teacher status in the hardest to fill STEM subjects.
+For applications to start a PGDE ITE course in August 2020 the eligible subjects will be: Maths, Computing Science, Technical Education, Physics, Chemistry and Home Economics.

 The level of bursary will be £20,000 per student.
-The bursary is an incentive to ease the transition from giving up paid employment to undertake initial teacher education and will be over and above any normal student support provided by SAAS, as long as students meet the SAAS eligibility criteria.
+The bursary is an incentive to ease the financial transition for career changers to undertake initial teacher education and will be over and above any normal student support provided by Student Awards Agency for Scotland (SAAS), as long as students meet the SAAS eligibility criteria.
 Eligible students will also have their tuition fees paid by the Scottish Government and must apply to SAAS to have them paid.

-Applicants will be expected to have an offer of a place on a PGDE ITE programme at a Scottish university before applying.
+Applicants must have accepted an offer of a place on a PGDE ITE programme at a Scottish university before applying.

-On gaining PGDE, the individual will be required to undertake a place on the Teacher Induction Scheme to complete their standard for full registration and be expected to be employed as a teacher in Scotland for a minimum of 2 years following qualification.
+On gaining PGDE, the individual will be required to undertake a place on the Teacher Induction Scheme to complete their standard for full registration.